FoodDrinkEurope

 Founded in 1982, FoodDrinkEurope is a Food industry confederation in the European Union.
 It was formed by 26 national food-related federations, including 3 observers, 25 EU sector associations, and 19 major food and drink companies, all grouped in a Liaison Committee.

 History

-The organization was founded in 1982 as Confederation of the Food and Drink Industries of the EU (Confédération des Industries Agro-Alimentaires de l'UE; CIAA), and renamed as FoodDrinkEurope in June 2011.
+The organization was founded in 1982 as Confederation of the Food and Drink Industries of the EU (Confédération des Industries Agro-Alimentaires de l'UE; CIAA).

+In 2002, it lobbied to guarantee that new countries joining the EU first subscribe to most of EU's food policies before being accepted into the union.

+The CIAA was renamed as FoodDrinkEurope in June 2011.
+In 2014, it launched a website to explain how the new Reference Intake system works.

+In 2021, the advocacy group Foodwatch criticized FoodDrinkEurope for lobbying against the Nutri-Score (colour-coded nutrition label at European level) at the EU level for the past decade.

 Activities

 FoodDrinkEurope develops the Guideline Daily Amounts pictograms displaying nutritional values on food packaging.

+It lobbies the EU on agri-food economic plans and works on standardizing industry-funded research.

 Policies

 The organisation supports the proposed Transatlantic Trade and Investment Partnership, arguing that it will reduce regulatory barriers, increase employment and encourage industry investment.